sunnanx/AddressBook/README_CPP.md

 * please use linked list to store data in memory, when exit the application, you should persist the data to file system.
  * when application start if you can reload the persistent file is a plus.

 * please use simple key/value as persistent file format

+* unit test cases will be a big plus

 * if you can implement an address book server within the application(telnet or raw socket protocol), and when you start interactive command line application, first it starts a socket server, then takes interactive commands as the input for your socket client; a big plus.